andyjm3/Awesome-Riemannian-Optimization/README.md

 [A Broyden Class of Quasi-Newton Methods for Riemannian Optimization](https://epubs.siam.org/doi/10.1137/140955483) *SIAM J. Optim.* 2015.

-[Riemannian BFGS Algorithm with Applications](https://link.springer.com/chapter/10.1007/978-3-642-12598-0_16) *Recent Advances in Optimization and its Applications in Engineering* 2010.
+[Riemannian BFGS Algorithm with Applications](https://link.springer.com/chapter/10.1007/978-3-642-12598-0_16) *Recent Advances in Optimization and its Applications in Engineering*.
+2010.

 ## Second-order Methods
 > Second-order methods on Riemannian manifolds.